sidravi1/sidravi1.github.io/_posts/2020-08-19-thompson-sampling-and-covid-surveillance.md

 ### Gaussian Smoothing

-I wouldn't go into the theory of GPs here.
+I won't go into the theory of GPs here.
 Check out these previous posts is you are interested:

 1. [Gaussian Process Regressions](https://sidravi1.github.io/blog/2018/04/03/gaussian-processes)
 2. [Latent GP and Binomial Likelihood](https://sidravi1.github.io/blog/2018/05/15/latent-gp-and-binomial-likelihood)